umbraco/UmbracoDocs/12/umbraco-deploy/getting-started/install-configure.md

 In order to deploy content based on certain rich core and community property editors - including Nested Content, Multi URL Picker and Block List/Grid Editor - there is one further NuGet package to install: `Umbraco.Deploy.Contrib`.
 {% endhint %}

-When Umbraco Deploy has been installed, to be able to use it in the project you will need to create and add configuration for an API key/secret.
+With Umbraco Deploy installed, to use it in the project you will need to create and add configuration for an API key/secret.

-For improved security, it is recommended to set the `ApiSecret` (instead of the `ApiKey`) setting to a **cryptographically random value of 64 bytes** (using Base64-encoding to get the string representation, resulting in a value of 88 characters).
+For improved security, it is recommended to set the `ApiSecret` (instead of the `ApiKey`) setting to a **cryptographically random value of 64 bytes**.
+Using Base64-encoding to get the string representation, will result in a value of 88 characters.
 For versions prior to Deploy 12 or when not using the API secret setting, the recommendation is to set the `ApiKey` to a randomly generated string of 64 characters.

 <details>